manaswinidas/kogito-docs/Data-Index-Service.md

 ## Technical Overview
 From a technical perspective, the Data Index is a Quarkus application based on VertX and reactive messaging that exposes a GraphQL endpoint, allowing client applications to easily access business domain-specific data as well as technical detailed information about running process instance.

-In its current version, it uses Kakfa messaging to consume [CloudEvents](https://cloudevents.io) based messages from Kogito runtimes, process and index the information for later consumption via GraphQL queries.
+In its current version, it uses Kafka messaging to consume [CloudEvents](https://cloudevents.io) based messages from Kogito runtimes, process and index the information for later consumption via GraphQL queries.
 These events contain information about units of work executed for a process.
 Visit [process-runtime-events](https://github.com/kiegroup/kogito-runtimes/wiki/Configuration#process-runtime-events) for more details about the payload of the messages.
 This data is then parsed and pushed into different Infinispan caches.
 These caches are structured as follows: